seap-udea/fargopy/README.md

 sim.status('summary')
 ```

-    The simulation has been ran for 7 time steps including the initial one.
+    The simulation has been ran for 7 time-steps (including the initial one).

 Once stopped you may resume the simulation at any snapshot or at the latest resumable snapshot: